 If the problem persists and surfaces again after some time, follow Method 2.

-To figure out the culprit program:
+To find out the culprit program:

 Step 1: Right-click on all the icons in the system tray one-by-one and quit those programs one after another.